 Reheat in the microwave for only 10 to 15 seconds, adding an extra 10 seconds as needed.
 Or in a 350 degree oven on a sheet pan for 5 to 10 minutes or until warm.
 Kids don’t mind enjoying these leftover cold, however!

-Sourdough crepes are a favorite breakfast in our house!
-They’re easy to pull together, healthy thanks to the sourdough, and delicious no matter what toppings we have on hand.
+Sourdough homemade crepes are a favorite breakfast in our house!
+This is a great recipe easy to pull together, healthy thanks to the benefits of sourdough, and delicious no matter what toppings we have on hand.
 I think your family will agree!

 - Measuring cups and spoons